w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * does not preclude adding other HDR capabilities to HTML Canvas, such as support for additional color spaces like a linear high-dynamic range color space.
+* neither specifies nor requires new capabilities for compositing `canvas` elements with other HTML elements.

 ## Add color spaces intended for use with HDR images